• Enterprise Risk Management

 Typically, expressions of empathy or sympathy should quickly occur after an event.
 In cases involving a determination of wrongdoing, an investigation is usually required to determine fault.
 Don’t apologize or make another statement accepting responsibility until after the investigation is complete and after consulting with your legal counsel.
 When fault is uncertain, avoid unwittingly assuming liability.

 When appropriate, communicate with the affected people before speaking publicly.
-Face-to-face communication is usually most effective; however, there are instances where a call or letter is appropriate.
+Face-to-face communication is usually most effective; however, in some instances, a call or letter may be appropriate.
 If circumstances require sending the message quickly, use a more immediate mode of initial communication, such as an email or text, and follow up with a letter or in-person visit.

 Extending the apology or expression of sympathy to your broader campus community can occur in a variety of ways, depending on the situation.
 Where a public statement is possible, consider livestreaming it or posting a video link.
 In other situations, emails may be appropriate in lieu of or in conjunction with the public statement.

-In this digital age, certain events or crises may require the use of platforms such as Twitter.
+Certain events or crises may require the use of social media platforms.
 Consult with legal counsel and communications professionals on which method to use to communicate your message.

-For United Educators (UE) members who are eligible, UE’s ProResponse benefit can help institutions receive outside public relations expertise for immediate assistance.
+For eligible United Educators (UE) members, UE’s ProResponse® benefit can help institutions receive external:

 Who Is the Best Spokesperson?

 Depending on the incident’s severity, a high-ranking official should provide institutional statements of concern or regret.
-Communications experts can advise whether the statement is best made by the chief executive — such as a president, chancellor, principal, or head of school — or another official, such as a provost, dean, or department head.
+Communications experts can advise whether the statement is best made by a chief executive — a president, chancellor, principal, or head of school — or another official, such as a provost, dean, or department head.

-It is important to assign a “face” to your institution’s response and make the response personal and, thus, more believable and sincere.
+Assigning a “face” to your institution’s response makes the response personal and, thus, more believable and sincere.
 Regardless of the spokesperson, present a united front in your response and have a crisis communication plan in place.
-See the resources below for examples of apologies from high-ranking officials.

 More From UE